 Limiting What you See

-VRBO/HomeAway is attempting to hamper any effort for travelers to avoid paying the Service Fee.
+VRBO/HomeAway and Airbnb are attempting to hamper any effort for travelers to avoid paying the Service Fee.
 They have begun blocking owners telephone numbers from rental listings so the only way travelers will be able to contact owners is through their system.
 Now they are hiding travelers contact information (name, email address, telephone number) from the homeowners until the traveler books, leaving the only communication possible being through their system.

 Many owners have begun listing their vacation rentals in alternative sites, creating their own sites, and creating Facebook pages for their properties, in order to be able to book travelers without the traveler having to pay the Service Fee.